kubeflow/community/proposals/restructure-KF-docs-proposal.md

   - [delete] Cloud Installation

 - **Components** (remove "of Kubeflow")
-  - Jupyter Notebooks (moved to under components)
+  - Notebook Servers (moved to under components, renamed from "Jupyter Notebooks")
     - Overview of Jupyter Notebooks in Kubeflow
     - Set Up Your Notebooks
     - Create a Custom Jupyter Image